Best Online Degrees in: Engineering

 Building a Career

 Career prospects and wages depend largely on the engineering discipline and other factors like employer, area, experience, and position.
-For instance, the U.S. Bureau of Labor Statistics reports that agricultural engineers had a median annual wage of $71,090 in 2010, while petroleum engineers had a median annual wage of $114,080.
+For instance, the U.S. Bureau of Labor Statistics reports that agricultural engineers had a median annual wage of $71,090, while petroleum engineers had a median annual wage of $114,080.
 Some disciplines and positions will require education beyond the undergraduate level.

 Some engineering positions require licensure, particularly to work on government contracts.
 Engineering licensure requires a degree from an engineering program accredited by ABET, a passing score on the Fundamentals of Engineering (FE) exam, and a passing score on the Professional Engineering (PE) exam.
 The FE exam may be taken after obtaining a degree from an ABET-accredited engineering program, and the PE exam may be taken after successfully completing the FE exam.